CodeAcademyMHCC/2015-codeacademymhcc.github.io/projects/tutorial.md

 - How to decide what magazine to buy at the airport
 - How to take part in a Game of Thrones discussion when you don't even watch that show
 - How to decide what to make for breakfast/dinner/lunch
-- How to pretend your remember someone durig a conversation without actually using his or her name